Grand Egyptian Museum: Conference Center

 The Grand Egyptian Museum's Conference Center is designed to serve as an international hub for communication between museums and cultural institutions.
 It aims to host conferences, seminars, and educational events related to ancient Egyptian civilization and archaeology.

 It covers a total area of 40,000 m2, divided into multi-use areas.
-It includes a main auditorium with a capacity of 1,000 seats, three seminar halls with a capacity of 250 seats each, as well as exhibition spaces, meeting rooms, a business center, and a press room.
+It includes a main auditorium with a capacity of 1,000 seats, three seminar halls with a capacity of 250 seats each, exhibition spaces, meeting rooms, a business center, and a press room.
 There is also a 250-seat 3D theater.
 The design is inspired by ancient Pharaonic sites.
 Located within the main complex, it is accessible via the main atrium, with accessibility facilities for the disabled, including elevators and rest areas.

 Temporary Exhibition Halls

-Four Temporary Exhibition Halls, dedicated to the display of temporary artifacts or international exhibitions.
+Four Temporary Exhibition Halls are dedicated to the display of temporary artifacts or international exhibitions.
 These cover a total of 5,000 m2.
 These are part of 32,000 m2 dedicated to non-permanent displays.